Kirbtop/PvzDle/README.md

 # What's "PvzDle"?
 It's like Wordle, but with Plants VS Zombies!<br>
-The goal of the game is to guess the Today's plant!
+The goal of the game is to guess the Today's plant!<br>
-Every day, a new plant is chosen for you to guess, if you continuously getting it right, you will increase your win-streak, if you lose a game, you will lose your win-streak too.
+Every day, a new plant is chosen for you to guess, if you continuously getting it right, you will increase your<br>
+win-streak, if you lose a game, you will lose your win-streak too.<br>
-Every plant that's in the Game you can normally can use in the original game, plants that you cannot use via normal play (like vasebreaker or conveyor-belt level) or unused isn't on the list of chosen plant.
+Every plant that's in the Game you can normally can use in the original game, plants that you cannot use via normal play (like vasebreaker or conveyor-belt level) <br>
+or unused isn't on the list of chosen plant.<br>
-In total, you have 6 guesses per day, if you spent all your guesses, you lose.
+In total, you have 6 guesses per day, if you spent all your guesses, you lose.<br><br>

 Want to know more?
-Just click on the "How to play" in the game's menu!
+Just click on the "How to play" in the game's menu!<br><br>

 # Features